sudeepraja/sudeepraja.github.io/_posts/2016-05-19-Random-BST.md

 The algorithm presented above is Las Vegas.
 Is there a [Monte Carlo Algorithm](https://en.wikipedia.org/wiki/Monte_Carlo_algorithm) for constructing a well balanced BST?

 The height of the tree depeneds on the sequence of insertions.
+There are $$n!$$ ways to insert $$n$$ elements of an array into a tree.
+But only 2 of these would give a completley skew tree.

 A very simple Monte Carlo algorithm would be: